 It’s an EMI world.
 Whenever we talk about loans, the first thing that crosses the mind is loan EMI.
 The abbreviation, EMI stands for Equated Monthly Installment.
 An equated monthly installment (EMI) is the sum that the loan borrower pays every month to repay the money borrowed on a particular date in each calendar month.
 The loan amount along with the accrued interest is divided equally over a period which is the loan tenure.
 The number of loan EMIs is equal to the number of months in the loan repayment tenure.
+To learn more about EMI and managing money, click here to get a Certification in Online Financial Planning & Wealth Management on Elearnmarkets.com.

 Formerly, limited range of products, say personal loans or home loans and alike loan products were available on EMI.
 But now the scenario has completely changed.
 E-commerce world has now so much to offer.